Sign up to receive e-newsletters, discounts and promotions

 Harry S. Truman held court here in the 1930s.
 Also, it served as a Mormon mercantile.

-Since March 2010, the Taphouse has been serving up award-winning pizza, burgers and wings, as well as a variety of other high quality pub fare.
+Since March 2010, the Taphouse has been serving award-winning pizza, burgers and wings, as well as a variety of other high quality pub fare.

 Kansas City's oldest remaining brick residence is located in the Westport area.
 The Greek Revival mansion was built in 1855 by early settlers, John and Henrietta Harris.
 The bricks for the mansion were made on the premises.